The ins and outs of how – and why – you should set up a website to earn affiliate revenue

 Step 3: Find and join affiliate programs

 You might be asking yourself, “wait, already?”
 Yes, building an affiliate marketing website takes just a few easy steps.
-Once you have a site up and running, search for affiliate programs to join.
+Once you have a site up and running, search for affiliate programs to join and start creating affiliate links.
 Two main ways exist to help you do this.

 Contact a trusted brand directly